IBM Sues Former HR Boss Hired By Microsoft

-Meanwhile, Bloomberg reported that Judge Vincent Briccetti temporarily barred Ms McIntyre from moving to Microsoft.
+Meanwhile, Bloomberg reported that Judge Vincent Briccetti temporarily barred McIntyre from moving to Microsoft.

 Comments